justindbilyeu/ITPU/README.md

 You know how your phone gets hot when it's thinking really hard?
 Well, there's this whole category of math that computers are terrible at - measuring how information flows between things.
 Like figuring out which brain signals predict which thoughts, or which genes cause which diseases.
 Right now it takes forever and burns tons of energy.

 **We're building a chip that makes that math as fast as regular math.**
+**Think GPU for graphics, but for understanding information itself.**
 ## Why This Matters

 - **Neuroscientists** wait hours to analyze brain recordings that should update in real-time